• Skip to primary navigation

 • Broken or fractured kneecaps

-If you have injured your knee while on the job, you are entitled to Missouri workers compensation benefits.
+You are entitled to Missouri workers’ compensation benefits if you injured your knee while on the job.
 You should be compensated for medical expenses, knee surgery, rehabilitation, and lost wages.

 Hand and Wrist Injuries